World Wide Dream Builders, also known as WWDB, is an Amway Motivational Organization and line of sponsorship within the Amway business.

 They are former Diamonds in the Amway business.
 The Gilmour’s were downline from Double Diamonds Terry and Linda Felber and were affiliated with the World Wide Dream Builders line of sponsorship.

 The couple qualified Diamond in 1994.
 They had one downline Emerald, John and Deanna Gilmour (Greg’s brother).

-Greg was a really funny guy.
+Greg was really funny.
 He could make me laugh until my stomach hurt.
-He was laid back, personable and very nice.
+He was laid back, personable, and very nice.
 He made the Amway business sound so simple.
 I heard him speak at a Free Enterprise Day and Spring Leadership in 2002 and 2003.
 I enjoyed his tapes too.